dhughes/tiy-java-crash-course/Crash Course.md

 {data type} {variable name};
 ```

-Beyond just declaring a variable, you can later read and/or change its value.
+Beyond just declaring a variable, you can later read and/or change a variable's value.
 For example:

 ```java
 class Main {